Espresso / UIAutomator SDK

 25 // These reports won't be uploaded to Evinced Platform, because of forceDisableReportsUpload = true

-26 List<Report> reportList3 = evincedEngine.stopAnalyze(PlatformUpload.ENABLED)
+26 List<Report> reportList3 = evincedEngine.stopAnalyze(PlatformUpload.ENABLED);

 27 ...